esctrionsit/snphub_tutorial/content/Basic_Usage/phylotree.md

 ![PhyloTree tag](./../img/PhyloTree-1.jpg)

 There're two kinds of output in this function, which are NJ-tree and MDS (multidimensional scaling).
 The former, clearly, is the [phylogenetic tree](https://en.wikipedia.org/wiki/Phylogenetic_tree) made by [neighbor joining](https://en.wikipedia.org/wiki/Neighbor_joining) algorithm.
-And the latter is multidimensional scaling, which present the relationship in the second dimension by the distance on the graph.
+And the latter is multidimensional scaling, which presents the relationship in the second dimension by the distance on the graph.

 ![MDS of PhyloTree tag](./../img/PhyloTree-2.jpg)